What you can do

 If you have a high credit score:

-2. Find a car that has a low APR offer: While there are far fewer 0% interest offers than in the past, it doesn't mean they've dried up completely.
-Plus, there are still a number of low APR deals for 1.9% or 2.9%.
+2. Find a car with a low APR offer: While the days of 0% financing are in the rearview mirror for now, there are still some deals to be had that can keep you at or below the industry average.
 If you're willing to keep an open mind about brands and models as well as consider models that you might not be familiar with, you can still get a solid financing deal.
+These days you're likely to see automaker loan rates between 3% and 6%.
+If there are no advertised finance deals on the car you want, consider another model that may have it.

 3. Consider a certified pre-owned vehicle:

-A certified pre-owned vehicle (CPO) is a lightly used car that has been given a number of manufacturer-recommended inspections, a thorough reconditioning and a factory-backed limited warranty.
+A certified pre-owned vehicle (CPO) is a lightly used car that has been given a number of manufacturer-recommended inspections, a thorough reconditioning, and a factory-backed limited warranty.
 While CPO vehicles are typically more expensive than non-CPO cars, they tend to have promotional financing from the automaker's finance arm.
-When you combine the lower cost to finance with the added peace of mind from the warranty, a CPO car starts to look more promising.
+When you combine these lower-than-average interest rates with the added peace of mind from the warranty, a CPO car starts to look more promising.
 And you probably won't be missing out on modern amenities.
-"Unlike five to 10 years ago," notes Edmunds' senior manager of insights Ivan Drury, "today's CPOs are likely to have many of the creature comforts you'd look for in the new car, like Apple CarPlay and backup cameras.”
+"Unlike five to 10 years ago," notes Edmunds' senior manager of insights Ivan Drury, "today's CPOs are likely to have many of the creature comforts you'd look for in the new car, like Apple CarPlay and backup cameras."

 If you have a low credit score:

-1. Consider buying an older used car: The average used-car interest rate is higher than the new-car rate, but since a used car is generally less expensive than a new one, you're more likely to get financed and have a lower monthly payment than if you bought new.
-Just be mindful of the length of the car loan: An 84-month loan on a used car means you could have a very out-of-date vehicle on your hands by the time you pay it off.
+1. Consider buying an older used car: While the average used-car interest rate is higher than a new-car rate, a used car will generally be less expensive than a new one.
+This means you're more likely to get financed and have a lower monthly payment than if you bought new.
+Just be mindful of the length of the car loan: An 84-month loan on a used car means you could have an expensive and very out-of-date vehicle on your hands by the time you pay it off.